chrisdotgrubb/calcifer-project2/README.md

 This project can also benefit from some styling improvements.
 This was not an exercise in visual design, but in managing complex data.
 That said, it would certainly look nicer with some more time devoted to styling.

 Finally, data is currently just being entered as strings.
-This means that consitency and accuracy is not being enforced.
+This means that consistency and accuracy is not being enforced.
 "1901 Dodge F-150" is a valid entry into the database.
 The addition of an API like [CarQuery](https://www.carqueryapi.com/) would allow for proper selection of car makes, models, engine size, and trim levels.